 - Pomegranate juice: I used POM but any brand of pure pomegranate juice will work.
 It adds a tart, somewhat sour sweetness to the potatoes to help cut through the overwhelming sweetness of the casserole.
 You can also use pure cranberry juice as well.

 - Kafe Hawaij: The “Middle Eastern pumpkin spice” brings in flavors of ginger, cardamom, cinnamon, and clove to go beyond the flavors of a regular old pumpkin spice blend.
-(PS, you can pick up a jar from the shop!)
+That said, if you have pumpkin pie spice in your cabinet, use that!
+You can add a dash of cardamom to bring in a bit of the kafe hawaij undertones.

 - Pecans: I’ve noticed that sweet potato casseroles tend to use either nutty, brown sugar toppings OR marshmallow toppings.
 To that I say, why not both?
 Raw pecans add a nutty, flavor–again–to cut through the sweetness of the marshmallow.